 The legislative drafter should tailor the bracketed language in paragraphs (7) and (9) to the specific terminology and direct shipping authorization applicable under the enacting state's laws.
 The bracketed language "winery or other person" in paragraph (9) may be modified to reflect whether a winery, a retailer, or any other person is authorized to make shipments directly to consumers.
 Bracketed language also allows the legislative drafter to adjust the paragraph to reflect whether the authorization is in the form of a license, permit, or registration and whether this authorization is issued by the state or a local governmental unit.
 The legislative drafter may also prefer to substitute cross-references to the enacting state's statutes authorizing direct shipping to consumers.
-In paragraphs (6), (7), (9), and (10), the legislative drafter should also tailor the provisions to reflect whether, in keeping with the enacting state's law, the provisions should be limited to wine shipping or apply to shipments of any alcoholic beverages.
+In paragraphs (2)(B), (4), (5), (6), (7), (9), and (10), the legislative drafter should also tailor the provisions to reflect whether, in keeping with the enacting state's law, the provisions should be limited to wine shipping or apply to shipments of any alcoholic beverages.

-The definitions of "alcoholic beverages" in paragraph (1) and "wine" in paragraph (15) are bracketed as optional because the legislative drafter will likely prefer to use the enacting state's definitions of alcoholic beverages and wine.
-These definitions also may not be necessary for inclusion in the act.
+The definitions of "alcoholic beverage" in paragraph (1) and "wine" in paragraph (15) are bracketed as optional because the legislative drafter may elect to use the enacting state's definitions of alcoholic beverage and wine.
+Either term also may not be necessary for inclusion in the act.